-- Ideal to provide consistency to sauces, creams, desserts, etc
+- Ideal to give consistency to sauces, creams, desserts, etc

-- Perfect to provide thickness to fruit juices
+- Perfect to give thickness to fruit juices

-- Helps prevent ice crystals in ice creams.
+- Helps to prevent ice crystals in ice creams

 - Satiating affect

-La Xanthan gum is a polysaccharide with a high molecular weight that is produced from the fermentation of carbohydrates (corn starch) by the bacterium Xanthomonas Campestris.
-It is mainly used as a food thickener and it is classified in the list of ingredients as E-415.
+Xanthan gum is a polysaccharide with a high molecular weight that is produced from the fermentation of the bacteria Xanthomonas Campestris in carbohydrates (like corn).
+It is mainly used as a food thickener and it appears as E-415 in the list of ingredients.

-Physically, the xanthan gum is presented in a powder format with a white/cream color.
-Nutritionally, it contributes only 3 calories per gram, it does not contribute fat or protein, it is a pure carbohydrate in the form of a soluble and indigestible fiber, that absorbs water when passing through the digestive system.
+Physically, xanthan gum is a powder with a white/cream color.
+Nutritionally speaking, it provides only 3 calories per gram, it does not provide fat nor protein, it is a pure carbohydrate in the form of a soluble and indigestible fiber, that absorbs water when passing through the digestive system.
 For this reason many people use xanthan gum to increase the fiber intake in their diets.
-In addition, xanthan gum has multiple uses.
+Moreover, xanthan gum has multiple uses.

-The main use of this substance is to modify the original consistency of a liquid, providing it with viscosity and density.
+The main use of this substance is to change the original consistency of a liquid, granting both viscosity and density.
 It can act as a thickener agent, stabilizer, emulsifier or suspending agent.

-Within the food industry it is widely used to provide consistency to dairy products, sauces, instant products, bakery or fruit juices.
-Xanthan gum has many advantages with regards to other emulsifiers, because it does not alter the flavour, smell or colour of the food that it is added to.
+It is widely used by the food industry to give consistency to dairy products, sauces, instant products, bakery, or fruit juices.
+Xanthan gum has many advantages with regards to other emulsifiers, because it does not alter the flavor, smell or color of the food.

-Many people consume xanthan gum to increase their fiber intake, improve digestive transit and also reduce appetite.
-This is due to the fact that it is a non-digestible polysaccharide, it is a humectant, that attracts liquids in the intestine and expands, providing a greater satiating sensation and improving the intestinal transit.
+Many people consume xanthan gum to increase their fiber intake, improve the digestive transit and also reduce appetite.
+This is due to the fact that it is a non-digestible polysaccharide, it is a humectant, that absorbs liquids in the intestine and expands, providing a greater feeling of satiety and improving the intestinal transit.

-It can be used in multiple recipes, as it is not affected by being cooked or by large amounts of salt.
-Likewise it does not significantly affect the pH of the food nor does it alter the temperature of the liquid, and it hardly adds any calories to the recipe:
+It can be used in multiple recipes, since it is not affected by being cooked or by large amounts of salt.
+Moreover, it does not significantly change the pH of the food nor does it alter the temperature of the liquid, and it hardly adds any calories to the recipe:

 - Approximately 3 calories per gram, keeping in mind that the amounts that are used are very small.

-Another differentiating factor, with regards to the rest of the thickeners, is that it can be used cold, ie, it is not necessary to apply heat or boil the food, for it to work.
+Another distinguishing factor with regard to the rest of the thickeners, is that it can be used cold, since it is not necessary to apply heat or boil the food for it to work.

-Xanthan gum is soluble both in hot and cold water, it gets hydrated very quickly once dispersed and facilitates the retention of water, producing very viscous solutions, at low concentrations.
-In addition, its solutions have a constant viscosity in temperatures that range from freezing to near boiling point, with an incredible thermal stability.
+Xanthan gum is soluble both in hot and cold water, it is hydrated very quickly once dispersed and facilitates water retention, producing very viscous solutions at low concentrations.
+Moreover, its solutions have a homogeneous viscosity in temperatures that range from freezing to near boiling point, with an incredible thermal stability.

-- Dairy products: It is very common to mix xanthan gum with guar gum, locust bean gum or both and for them to be used as stabilizers for ice cream, sorbet and chocolates.
-Adding it improves the creaminess of the ice cream, avoiding like this the amounts of fat needed to provide an equivalent texture, and thus making a less caloric, low in fat, ice cream.
-In addition, the xanthan gum prevents ice crystals from forming, making them more creamy, and it favours the formation of micro-air bubbles which provides volume and lightness to the ice cream.
-It is used for making dairy desserts such as custards because it only adds 30 calories per tablespoon, especially used in egg substitutes to simulate the yolk.
+- Dairy products: It is very common to mix xanthan gum with guar gum, locust bean gum or both and for them to be used as stabilizers for ice cream, sorbets and chocolates.
+Adding it improves the creaminess of the ice cream, avoiding the amounts of fat needed to provide an equivalent texture, and thus making a less caloric, low fat, ice cream.
+In addition, the xanthan gum prevents ice crystals from forming, making them more creamy, and it favors the formation of micro-air bubbles which provides volume and lightness to the ice cream.
+It is used for the elaboration of dairy desserts such as custards because it only adds 30 calories per tablespoon, especially used in egg substitutes to simulate the yolk.